 - Are there any safety considerations?

-- How they have responded to other disruptions in their relationships?
+- How have they responded to other disruptions in their relationships?

 - Might it appear you are prioritizing your needs over theirs?

 - Has the estrangement helped or hurt them?

 Consider Your Options for Reaching Out to the Family Member

 In considering how to restore contact, there are pros and cons to different approaches.
 Here are some possible options:

 With a letter

 Pros: Letters and emails allow you to say exactly what you want to communicate without interruption and give the receiver time to absorb a message and formulate a response.